 In between your interactions with the people of Cuba and educational sessions, visit various universities, community centers, and landmarks and experience a tour of an authentic cigar factory - basically taking in "the real" Cuba.
 And yes, things are changing, but don't worry.
 There is opportunity for to experience Cuba while the country is still frozen in time.
 Learn what the re-establishment of U.S. - Cuba relations might mean for future educational, business and other collaborations.
 Now is a good is time for you to experience what makes Cuba an undeniably enticing destination.

-Plans are being formulated for the 2017 AU2CUBA delegations for the following dates:
+Plans are being formulated for the 2018 AU2CUBA delegations.
+Check back soon for dates.

 To receive announcements and information about future delegations, of for more information email firstname.lastname@example.org or call 334-844-5705.